-At first glance, it’s thought to be uncomfortable, but this exhibition is loaded with.
+At first glance, it may be uncomfortable to look at, but a lot of thought was put into this exhibition.
 In Japan, hell is a very scary place, and it has been said that if you do bad things, you will fall into hell after death.
 Killing is one of them.
 It is said that it is not good to kill even a small ant.
 We humans cannot live without killing.
 However, it is important to understand that human life is not the only thing that is precious.
 The appearance of these creatures that can be seen in Shiraike Jigoku may be thought of as strange.
 Despite that, to survive in the environment they are placed in, this form is valuable.
 Each of them plays an influential role in the environment they live in.
-It may seem like a distant concept from our perspective but, it is a life which inhabits the same earth, and is connected.
+It may seem like a distant concept from our perspective, but it is a life which inhabits the same earth, and is connected.
 The thought put into this living thing exhibition is the desire that we think about such life.

 When you come out of the exhibition room, before you lies the lit up Shiraike Jigoku!
 The music, together with the lights with change colors and shapes, the reflection on the water’s surface is like something out of a fairytale.

 It was a short time, but we were able to enjoy hell and heaven in one night, with the hot water of hell rising as steam in the darkness, strange creatures, the blessings of warm and pleasant hot springs, and delicious food.

 If you meet “Beppu Hell’s Night Monster”, you are lucky!
 She is always changing her style (she was colourful demon in the photo).

 This time, I was able to write about one part of Jigoku but, theres so much more to be enjoyed in the Kannawa area at night, like taking a nighttime stroll or going to hot springs.
 If you happen to get the chance to go to Beppu, you can’t let this opportunity slip away!
 This is our recommendation.